Joan Crawford, The Queen Of Feuds: Bette Davis, Mercedes McCambridge And Others

 While there is no source to verify that Davis ever did say that, it does seem like an appropriate jibe considering their tumultuous history.

-A brief highlights summary of the feud between Joan Crawford and Bette Davis:
+A brief highlight summary of the feud between Joan Crawford and Bette Davis follows.

-In 1993 Bette Davis was making her big star debut in the film, “Ex-Lady” when Joan Crawford upstaged her and dominated the day’s news with the announcement of her divorce from husband, Douglas Fairbanks Jnr.
-It may or may not have been due to coverage that favored Crawford, but Davis’ film was canned merely a week after opening.
+In 1933, Bette Davis was making her big star debut in the film Ex-Lady when Joan Crawford upstaged her and dominated the day’s news with the announcement of her divorce from husband Douglas Fairbanks Jr. It may or may not have been due to coverage that favored Crawford, but Davis’ film was canned merely a week after opening.
 To make matters worse, soon after the movie setback, Joan Crawford married the man who Bette Davis had set her sights on.
 Yikes, talk about a slap in the face.

-Bette Davis suffered a similar blow in 1935 when she fell madly in love with Franchot Tone, her on-screen romantic lead in the film, “Dangerous”.
-Tone, however, was more interested in Joan Crawford and the two played out a romance in front of Davis’ eyes eventually leading to an engagement.
+Bette Davis suffered a similar blow in 1935 when she fell madly in love with Franchot Tone, her on-screen romantic lead in the film, Dangerous.
+Tone, however, was more interested in Joan Crawford, and the two played out a romance in front of Davis’ eyes eventually leading to an engagement.
 Davis once remarked that she was convinced Crawford had taken Tone away from her deliberately.

 “[Crawford] slept with every male star at MGM, except Lassie.”